 |Other courses may be used to fulfill the requirement with advisor approval.|

-- Course Requirements.
-Since most graduate certificate students are currently enrolled in an MPH program or have previously earned a graduate degree, most course credits will be selected from the program-specific course list.
+- Course Requirements: Since most graduate certificate students are currently enrolled in an MPH program or have previously earned a graduate degree, most course credits are selected from the program-specific course list.
 Under no circumstances may a certificate student enroll in fewer than 9 credits of program-specific courses.

-- Grade Point Requirement.
-A 3.0 (B average) overall grade point average or better is required for the award of the certificate
+- Grade Point Requirement: A 3.0 (B average) overall grade-point average or above is required for the award of the certificate.

-- Time Limit Requirement.
-The certificate must be completed within 2 years.
+- Time Limit Requirement: The certificate must be completed within two years.

-- Transfer Credit Policy.
-The Program Director/Advisor may approve up to 4 graduate credits that have not been applied to a previous graduate degree to be transferred to the Graduate Certificate.
-The course(s) must be relevant to the Graduate Certificate.
-Credits must have been earned in the last 3 years from an accredited institution with a grade point of 3.0 or better.
+- Transfer Credit Policy: The program director/advisor may approve up to 4 graduate credits that have not been applied to a previous graduate degree to be transferred to the graduate certificate.
+The course(s) must be relevant to the graduate certificate.
+Credits must have been earned in the last three years with a grade of 3.0 or above.